Plein Air Grand Marais

 Utilized for check-in, information, some workshops, and as a back-up location for the Hootenany celebration in case of rain.

-Competition Class Exhibit
+Competition Exhibit

 Johnson Heritage Post Art Gallery